vectart/moonraker/README.md

 ![Moonraker report](https://dl.dropboxusercontent.com/u/6598543/report.png)

-The html report includes details of any errors and includes browser screen shots.
+The html report includes details of any errors and embedded browser screenshots.

+If you are using Moonraker in a non English language (set in the config) the report will try to find matching translations from [this file](https://github.com/LateRoomsGroup/moonraker/blob/master/lib/reporter/i18n/translations.json), defaulting to English if any are missing.
+Please feel free to contribute any translations that you may require.

 ### Page object reference